 - 18 U.S.C., Section 208 – Acts Affecting a Personal Financial Interest

 For purposes of this chapter the following definitions apply.
-To the extent any included term is defined by the U.S. Office of Personnel Management (USOPM), those published by USOPM take precedence:
+To the extent any included term is defined by the U.S. Office of Personnel Management (OPM), those published by OPM take precedence:

 - Advocacy – Any action which promotes, defends, endorses, supports, or pleads the cause of another person.
 Actions which reveal an interest in securing or facilitating a person’s consideration for appointment, employment, promotion, or advancement are considered advocacy.